-10. Faculty profile with name, qualification, designation, specialization, (D.Sc./D.Litt./ Ph.D. / M. Phil. etc.)
+10. Faculty profile with name, qualification, designation, specialization, (D.Sc./D.Litt./Ph.D. / M. Phil. etc.)

-Name Qualification Designation Specialization No. of Years No. of of Experience Ph.D.Students guided for the last 4 years Dr. S.K.Bohre M.Sc.
+Name Qualification Designation Specialization No. of Years of Experience No. of Ph.D.Students guided for the last 4 years Dr. S.K.
+Bohre M.Sc.
 Ph.
-D Asstt.
-Proff.
-Theory of distribution
+D Asst.
+Prof. Theory of distribution -

-- 11. List of senior visiting faculty

-- Though there is no regular visiting faculty, in the department, but senior faculties from other institutions are invited for guest lectures.

-- 12. Percentage of lectures delivered and practical classes handled (programme wise) by temporary faculty

-- No temporary faculty in the department.

-- 13. Student Teacher Ratio (programme wise)
+- 11. List of senior visiting faculty - Though there is no regular visiting faculty, in the department, but senior faculties from other institutions are invited for guest lectures. - 12.
+Percentage of lectures delivered and practical classes handled (programme wise) by temporary faculty - No temporary faculty in the department. - 13.
+Student -Teacher Ratio (programme wise)